miguespinoza/code-conventions/react/README.md

 ## Folder structure

-  We must differentiate between <b>Momentum UI Components</b> and <b>React Components</b>.
+  We must differentiate between **Momentum UI Components** and **React Components**.
 Both use react to render DOM however:
-  - <b>Momentum Components</b> [Docs](http://10.41.60.122/master/framework/docs/index.html#/Framework/Composition) Use a Model View View Model architecture, and are rendered by the framework using the catalog config.
+  - **Momentum Components** [Docs](http://10.41.60.122/master/framework/docs/index.html#/Framework/Composition) Use a Model View View Model architecture, and are rendered by the framework using the catalog config.
-  - <b>React Components</b> [Docs](https://en.reactjs.org/docs/components-and-props.html): Are the traditional react components, You can leverage all the react features (hooks, context, etc.) to build your components.
-But have in mind they can't be rendered directly by the framework, if your component needs to be rendered by the `shell` or the framework it must be a <b>Momentum Component.</b>
+  - **React Components** [Docs](https://en.reactjs.org/docs/components-and-props.html): Are the traditional react components, You can leverage all the react features (hooks, context, etc.) to build your components.
+But have in mind they can't be rendered directly by the framework, if your component needs to be rendered by the `shell` or the framework it must be a **Momentum Component.**

   ### General Structure
   Applications will follow the general momentum-ui folder structure documented [here](http://10.41.60.122/master/framework/docs/index.html),

-  - <b>Momentum Components</b>: will be placed inside `src/catalog`
+  - **Momentum Components**: will be placed inside `src/catalog`
-  - <b>React Components</b>: that are reusable across the whole application will be placed inside `src/partials`
+  - **React Components**: that are reusable across the whole application will be placed inside `src/partials`
-  - <b>React Components</b>: That are only meant to be used inside a certain part of the app will be placed in the `partials` folder of the bounding component.
+  - **React Components**: That are only meant to be used inside a certain part of the app will be placed in the `partials` folder of the bounding component.
+  - **Global Types** Type definitions that are global to the application belong to `src/types`, They can be used anywhere in the application.

   ### Services